 Secondly, since the common name of Pacu applies to different species, coloring varies between them.
 But, a few shades appear to dominate.
 These include colors such as gray, silver, red, and black.
 The reason these most commonly predominate remains unknown.

 - Order: Characiformes

 - Family: Serrasalmidae

 Pacu Distribution, Habitat, and Ecology

-Perhaps most importantly, the Pacu thrives in the majority of streams and rivers in South America.
-Most individuals live in the Orinoco Basin and the Amazon Basin.
-There, it also comprises a portion of the highly diverse fauna.
+The various types of Pacu thrive in the majority of streams and rivers in South America.
+Yet, the majority of species and individuals live in the Orinoco Basin and the Amazon Basin.
+There, the group of species also comprises a respectable portion of the highly diverse fauna.

-The Pacu also appears to be quite popular in large aquariums.
-This led to a potentially serious environmental hazard, however.
-When it outgrows its tanks, many individuals simply dump it into the local waterways.
+The collection of fish species also appears to be popular in large aquariums.
+This leads to a serious environmental hazard, however.
+When it outgrows its tanks, many individuals simply dump the fish into the local waterways.
 Given its voraciousness, it often becomes highly invasive.

-Due to this dumping, individual specimens have been caught in the wild in truly diverse locations.
+Due to this dumping, an extreme artificial spreading of the Pacu has occurred.
+Individual specimens have been caught in the wild in truly diverse locations.
 These even include such places as Scandinavia, Sweden, and even in the river Seine, in Paris, on August 30, 2013.

-Despite its fearsome appearance, the creature primarily feeds on a wide variety of plant material, and not on animal flesh.
-In its native territory range, the Pacu remains commonly farmed and fished.
+Despite its truly fearsome appearance, the Pacu poses no appreciable threat to humans.
+The animal feeds on a wide variety of plant material, and not on animal flesh.
+In its native territory range, members of this group of fish continue to be commonly farmed and fished.